 - Keep hands away from the line of the cut.

 - Hold stock firmly and flat on the table to prevent the wood stock from turning and drawing your fingers against the blade.

 - Use a push stick when removing cut pieces between the fence and saw blade.

 - When you stop cutting, hold the material firmly and shut down the saw.
 Wait for the blade to stop moving before removing the piece.

 - Give adequate lighting at the machine table.

 Use a coarse blade, such as a 2 or 3 TPI tooth geometry.
 You can also use some blades designed for cutting greenwood.
 Cut logs while they still have plenty of moisture remaining.
 Use an actual resaw bandsaw blade.

 Resaw blades are also wider, which minimizes the risk of it wandering.
-The saw blade becomes better at withstanding pushing forward against it.
+The saw blade becomes better at withstanding, pushing forward against it.
 You may as well pre-cut a kerf with your table saw.
 The table saw’s kerf will be as wide as the bandsaw blades.
-If you cut 5 cm in from the top and bottom, it puts it within reasonable limits of the saw blade.
+Cutting 5 cm in from the top and bottom puts it within reasonable limits of the saw blade.

 Bandsaw blades differ in thickness, width, length, and tooth configuration.
 The length differs by machine, but the size of your saw’s wheels determines thickness and width: Smaller saw machines range from 9 to 12-inch wheels.